-Nancy Townsley is an essayist, an award-winning journalist, a novelist, a marathoner, and a devoted fan of the river life.
-She lives on a floating home along the Multnomah Channel west of Portland, Oregon, where she runs and writes.
+Nancy Townsley is a journalist, novelist, essayist and devoted fan of the river life.
+She lives in a floating home along the Multnomah Channel west of Portland, Oregon, where she walks, runs, sews, and writes.

 She revels in the beauty of the garden isle of Kaua'i as often as possible.

 She is a true believer in the value of fact-based news.

 During her 35-year career as a community newspaper reporter and editor, Nancy earned state and national awards for her writing and editorial work, including from the Oregon Newspaper Publishers Association and the Society of Professional Journalists.